A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 - Fresh fish restaurant in a historic fisherman’s house

-- Private parking included, rare around Amsterdam
+- Private parking included, rare in Amsterdam and surroundings

-- Booking score 9.7/10 from 54 reviews, one of the country’s best
+- Booking score 9.7/10 from 54 reviews, one of the best in the country

 Location & access